nidhivk09/OT_network_scan_simulation/README.md

 This project provides a powerful IT/OT (Information Technology / Operational Technology) network security scanner complete with a FastAPI backend and a fully containerized, simulated industrial lab environment using Docker Compose.

-[cite_start]The scanner is designed to perform network discovery, identify devices, and distinguish between standard IT assets and critical OT/ICS (Industrial Control System) assets like PLCs, HMIs, and protocol gateways.
+The scanner is designed to perform network discovery, identify devices, and distinguish between standard IT assets and critical OT/ICS (Industrial Control System) assets like PLCs, HMIs, and protocol gateways.